ellenpham/CAT1A1-personal-portfolio-v1/readme.md

 - Section 5: A section for references (completed)
 - Footer (completed)

+### About

+The About page contains more detailed and more personal information about me, which includes my background, my specialization, my interest and my vision.
+There is also a link to my resume in this page.

+### Work

+The Work page contains all the projects that I have worked on.
+The content includes the description of all steps in the working process and photos/screenshots taken during the process.

 # Styling
 The main portfolio folder has been reorganized to make all the files trackable for more complicated code later on.
 The following folders have been crated as listed below: